SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 If the gender of species is incorrect following the new combination, you may need to change the Gender and form of the species name, and/or the gender of the genus (on the Edit taxon name forms for the species name and genus respectively).
 This correction can also be made using “Click to edit verbatim” (use sparingly).

-4.8 - Scenario: revised family placement for a genus or genus placement for a species
+### Revised family placement for a genus or genus placement for a species

 If someone has published a new family-level placement for a genus, recording this is a two step process.
 Navigate to the Edit taxon name form for the genus.
 First, change the Parent at the top of the Edit taxon name form to the new family-level taxon.
 If the family name has not been used at this hierarchical level before, you many need to create the protonym for it first.
 Second, you must record the source of this change.
 Scroll to the bottom of the Edit taxon name screen and find the Classification box.
 Search for the new family-level taxon and Set to Parent.
 In the radial annotator that now appears, choose Citation and enter the source and page number where the revised placement was published.
 If you are moving a subfamily, tribe or subtribe to a new family, the process is the same, but you would work from the Edit taxon name screen for the appropriate family-level taxon.